JayJadav/Digole-LCD-Display/README.md

 #### Program Explaination
 1. The program connects to the I2C interface by opeining a file descriptor with read and write permissions that defines the driver for I2C communications on the Pi
-2. The address for communicating with the LCD is defined by using ```ioctl()``` passing the file descriptor for the driver, the definition that the device is an I2C slave, and the address for the device being ```0x27``` as perameters
+2. The address for communicating with the LCD is defined by using ```ioctl()``` passing the file descriptor for the driver, the definition stating that the device is an I2C slave, and the address for the device being ```0x27``` as perameters
-3. The program is entered in to a loop asking the user for a message or if they would like to exit by entering ```-1```
+3. The program is entered in to a loop prompting the user for a message or if they would like to exit by entering ```-1```
 4. ```message``` is assigned the value of the string the user has input to the terminal, and will be used when writing to the LCD
 5. ```write()``` is used to issue commands to the LCD by writing text to the I2C driver that was opened previously. ```"CL"``` is the command used to clear all the pixels and ```"CS1"``` is used to set the cursor position to the top left corner of the LCD
 6. Text write mode must be entered for the LCD so that it knows to interpret the next command as to be what will be written to the screen. ```"TT"``` is used to do so